ConqAra/Tiered/README.md

 <img src="resources/legendary_chestplate.png" width="400">

+Tiered was originally made by Draylar, and is in the process of being updated by Andrew6rant.

 ### Customization

 Tiered is entirely data-driven, which means you can add, modify, and remove modifiers as you see fit.
 The base path for modifiers is `data/modid/item_attributes`, and tiered modifiers are stored under the modid of tiered.
 Here's an example modifier called "Hasteful," which grants additional dig speed when any of the valid tools are held: